Skip to main content

 What is a staghorn fern?

 The staghorn fern, Platycerium bifurcatum, are native to tropical areas in Asia and Australia and can even be found in the U.S. in states such as Florida.
 The staghorn fern is a type of plant called epiphytes, which simply means it lives by growing on another plant.
 In this case, the staghorn fern grows on large trees.
-These ferns can grow up to two or three feet wide and two to three feet tall, but they are slow-growing plants, so don’t expect to see too much progress quickly.
+These ferns can grow up to 2 or 3 feet wide and two to three feet tall, but they are slow-growing plants, so don’t expect to see too much progress quickly.
+Like other types of ferns, staghorn ferns prefer warm, humid weather, which can make growing them outdoors tricky.

 How to care for a staghorn fern